haskell/haskell-language-server/plugins/hls-notes-plugin/README.md

 main :: IO
 main = do
-    doSomething -- We need this here, see Note [Do Something] in Foo
+    doSomething -- We need this here, see Note [Do Something] in Foo -- Using at-signs around the note works as well:
+                -- see @Note [Do Something]@ in Foo
 ```

 Foo.hs